cavagesabbage/RADD/README.md

 # RADD

-The "Clustering" Folder contains the files required to train and run the clustering models, as well as the data files that are used.
+The "Unsupervised Learning" Folder contains the files required to train and run the models, as well as the data files that are used.

 The "Rule-checking" Folder contains the Aprioiri file required to generate the rules, as well as the data files that are used.